14th Annual Great Lakes Bat Festival

 10 am to 5 pm

 Cranbrook Institute of Science

 Bloomfield Hills, Michigan

 The annual festival celebrates the unique role of bats in the Great Lakes ecosystem as insect eaters, while dispelling myths and misinformation that generate needless fears and threaten bats and their habitats around the world.
 The goal of the festival is to teach people about the fascinating world of bats and inspire people to protect the environment.
-Spend your Saturday at this free, family-friendly event and learn more about these amazing creatures.
+Spend your Saturday at this family-friendly event and learn more about these amazing creatures.